 Before Paulette’s face can be peeled off, Christiane releases her from the table, stabs Louise in the neck right through the choker, and releases the dogs, who then go after Génessier, ripping half his face off.
 Christiane wanders off into the woods with one of the doves she also released perched on her hand, just to give the movie a little symbolism.
 You see, this is a French film, so you can’t expect it to make sense the way a Hollywood production would.

 They get separated, and soon after Karin comes upon three goat herders that rape and murder her.
-They strip her body of her beautiful clothes.
+The men strip her body of her beautiful clothes.
 Later, they ask for lodging at Töre’s house, not realizing he is Karin’s father.
 That night, they present Karin’s clothing to her mother as a gift, saying it belonged to their sister.
 She tells Töre about it.
 He asks Ingeri what she knows, and she admits that she witnessed the rape and murder and feels guilty because she wanted Karin to get her comeuppance.
 Töre then murders the three goat herders, one of whom was just a boy, who had nothing to do with what happened to Karin.
 Then Töre feels guilty for having committed murder.
 The whole family goes out to where Karin’s body lies dead.
 When they find her, Töre raises the ancient problem of evil, asking why God let this happen and then let him commit murder, while at the same time saying that he begs God’s forgiveness.

 Now, this is what I was talking about.
 Are we supposed to approve of Töre’s attitude or should we be disgusted?
 I mean, I’m disgusted.
 In fact, it is even a little disgusting that he had to wait until his daughter was raped and murdered before questioning how an all-powerful, loving God could let this happen.
 After all, God has been standing by and letting girls get raped and murdered for centuries, and it is only now, when his daughter is a victim, that he takes exception to God’s indifference.
-So, am I being disgusted with the movie or with the religion that this movie is premised upon?

 It gets worse.
 Töre promises to build a church on the spot where Karin died, in hopes of being worthy of God’s forgiveness.
 Then, when they lift up her body, water begins to gush from the ground where she lay, becoming a spring.
 The family treats the water as if it is a miracle, a replenishing gift from God.
 That’s right.
 Karin’s rape and murder have been worth it, because now we are going to get a church with a little spring nearby.
 Perhaps I should point out that there is no shortage of water in that area, the family having crossed a large stream on their way to get to Karin, so it is not as though the spring will bring needed water to a parched region.
 It’s just more water.